chmaha/ReaClassical/install_instructions.md

 ## For updating an existing install of ReaClassical:

+1. Sync ReaPack to get the latest version of ReaClassical scripts.
-1. Download the latest portable install as per the instructions above (it will create a new ReaClassical folder with a year + quarter suffix e.g. "ReaClassical_23Q2").
+2. Download the latest portable install as per the instructions above (it will create a new ReaClassical folder with a year + quarter suffix e.g. "ReaClassical_23Q2").
-2. Copy across any desired files/settings to your previous install including the latest SWS Extensions from UserPlugins, custom toolbar from MenuSets, contents of Data/Toolbar_icons, import either the "ReaClassical" or "Full_Classical_DAW" keymap from KeyMaps (if you like the ReaClassical defaults) etc.
+3. Copy across any updated files/settings to your previous install as described in the release notes on the [forum thread](https://forum.cockos.com/showthread.php?t=265145).
+4. Restart REAPER.

 ### Notes